shadowwzw/sass-loader/README.md

 More likely you will be disrupted by this second issue.
 It is natural to expect relative references to be resolved against the `.scss` file in which they are specified (like in regular `.css` files).
 Thankfully there are a two solutions to this problem:

 - Add the missing url rewriting using the [resolve-url-loader](https://github.com/bholloway/resolve-url-loader).
-Place it directly after the sass-loader in the loader chain.
+Place it directly after the sass2-loader in the loader chain.
 - Library authors usually provide a variable to modify the asset path. [bootstrap-sass](https://github.com/twbs/bootstrap-sass) for example has an `$icon-font-path`.
-Check out [this working bootstrap example](https://github.com/webpack-contrib/sass-loader/tree/master/test/bootstrapSass).
+Check out [this working bootstrap example](https://github.com/webpack-contrib/sass2-loader/tree/master/test/bootstrapSass).

 ### Extracting style sheets